EXCLUSIVE-Gazprom says Nord Stream 1 resumption depends on Siemens Energy | Headlines

 The Kremlin blames the energy crisis on sanctions imposed on Russia by the West over what President Vladimir Putin calls its "special military operation" in Ukraine.
 European leaders say Moscow is using energy to blackmail the EU.
 Nord Stream 1, which runs under the Baltic Sea to Germany, is by far the biggest Russian gas pipeline to Europe, carrying up to 59.2 billion cubic metres of gas per year.

 Once considered a symbol of the cooperation between one of the world's biggest energy powers and the world's fourth largest economy, Nord Stream has now become the subject of recriminations between Berlin and Moscow.
-European politicians say Putin, Russia's paramount leader since the last day of 1999, is using his clout as the head of one of the world's biggest energy powers to stoke discord in Europe over the conflict in Ukraine.
+Germany, the biggest European purchaser of Russian energy, says Russia is no longer a reliable supplier.
+EU politicians say Putin is using his clout as the head of one of the world's biggest energy powers to stoke discord in Europe over the conflict in Ukraine.

 The Kremlin also warned that Russia would retaliate over a G7 proposal to impose a price cap on Russian oil, a step that is unlikely to hurt Russia unless China and India were to follow suit.
 Russian Energy Minister Nikolai Shulginov said on Tuesday in Vladivostok that Russia will respond to the price cap by shipping more oil to Asia.
 He said Russia and its partners were considering setting up an insurer to facilitate the oil trade.